HomeAutomation

 Copper and Tin ore route to the Blacksmith for smelting, then to the crafting queue for Bronze gear.
 Big quality-of-life win once you're farming the desert for Tin.
 See our Bronze guide.

-Optimal post-Logistics Tent layout
+Post-Logistics Tent layout principles

 Common automation questions